Ofsted

 On curriculum, teaching and learning, Ofsted states:

-The Monitoring Visit is helpful in also identifying where aspects of the school’s improvement is still ongoing.
-Trust and School leaders recognise the need to continue to improve and I am confident that by significantly strengthening staffing in these areas over the last 6 months our trajectory of improvement will continue.
+The Monitoring Inspection is helpful in also identifying where aspects of the Academy’s improvement is still ongoing.
+Trust and Academy leaders recognise the need to continue to improve and we are confident that by significantly strengthening staffing in these areas over the last few months our trajectory of improvement will continue.